-Important components of piston compressors are subject to wear which cannot be avoided and which could lead to a shutdown of the compressor with subsequent loss of production entailing high costs as a consequence.
+Important components of piston compressors are subject to wear which cannot be avoided, and which could lead to a shutdown of the compressor with subsequent loss of production entailing high costs as a consequence.

-The manufacturer has therefore to design those components which undergo the highest wear – such as compressor valves, piston rings and pressure packings– in such a way, that service free maintenance intervals of one to three years (8000 to 25000 running hours) can be achieved.
+The manufacturer therefore has to design those components which undergo the highest wear – such as compressor valves, piston rings and pressure packings– in such a way, that service free maintenance intervals of one to three years (8 000 to 25 000 running hours) can be achieved.

-The control system of the compressor installation has to include a monitoring system which checks the interstage pressures and temperatures (also perhaps the power input and mechanical vibrations) and compares them within given limits.
+The control system of the compressor installation has to include a condition monitoring system which checks the interstage pressures and temperatures (also perhaps the power input and mechanical vibrations) and compares them within given limits.
 It can then, if necessary, shut down the plant.